Technology

 Who OpenShift is best for

 Mirantis Kubernetes Engine is a Kubernetes managed service provider built on the former Docker Enterprise stack.
-You get a hardened container runtime, Kubernetes lifecycle tooling, multi-cloud support, and long-term commercial support for Kubernetes.
+They provide managed Kubernetes services focused on open source, portability, and operational control.

 Key Features